Last updated: January 09, 2020

 11.2.
 Logs and measurements taken by the Processor shall be deemed to be authentic, unless the Controller supplies convincing proof to the contrary.

 11.3.
-This DPA shall be governed by the laws of Malta.
-The courts of Malta shall have exclusive jurisdiction for the settlement of all disputes arising under this DPA.
+This DPA shall be governed by the laws of Bulgaria.
+The courts of Bulgaria shall have exclusive jurisdiction for the settlement of all disputes arising under this DPA.